 About the LDAA

 Lyme disease is spread to humans by certain species of ticks.
 Ticks carrying the Lyme disease bacterium have been found across Canada, and within Alberta's provincial borders.
-Lack of recognition that Lyme disease exists in Alberta has compromised the ability of Albertans to obtain a Lyme disease diagnosis and/or treatment for the disease.
+Lack of recognition that ticks and Lyme disease exist in Alberta has compromised the ability of Albertans to obtain a timely diagnosis and treatment for the disease.

-In Alberta, there is currently a lack of available options for patients seeking diagnosis and treatment for Lyme disease.
+In Alberta, there is currently a shortage of options for patients seeking diagnosis and treatment..
 The controversy surrounding this illness leaves many Albertans jumping hurdles within the Alberta health system as they seek answers and help for their illness.
-The LDAA provides information that will give patients answers and, if diagnosed, to help them explore options.
-In addition the LDAA will provide patients with a platform in which they can stand united and voice their concerns.
+The LDAA provides information that will help patients get answers and, if diagnosed, to help them explore options, and offer support as available.